Power-Lab/power-transformation-lab-site/README.md

 | Archive| `/archive.html` | `archive.html` |

 ## Adding posts
 Posts are added just like normal jekyll to "_posts".
+See `Features` for featured posts.

 ## Adding team members
 To add a team member, add a new markdown file to the `_team` directory.
 They are